47chapters/letsgo/docs/tutorials.md

 ## Tutorials

-LetsGo has six tutorials in total, and it takes a focused workday to run through all of them.
+LetsGo has six tutorials in total, and it takes a few hours to run through all of them.

-If you are faster (you are a 10x developer), take off early, beacuse you earned it: you saved yourself or your company a few months of work.

 The recommended sequence of the tutorials to follow is this: